Table of Contents

 Effects of amphetamines

 The misuse of amphetamines leads to an increased stimulation and the subjective feeling of a performance improvement.
-In addition to that the appetite is suppressed.
-Mental symptoms include unrest, nervousness, disinhibition, lack of discrimination, euphoria, flight of ideas, visual and acoustic illusions, paranoid symptoms and anxiety.
+In addition to that, the appetite is suppressed.
+Mental symptoms include unrest, nervousness, disinhibition, lack of discrimination, euphoria, the flight of ideas, visual and acoustic illusions, paranoid symptoms and anxiety.

 One physical symptom is an increased blood pressure with the danger of cardiovascular collapse.
-Motoric stereotypes and paranoid hallucinatory psychoses can manifest after long term consumption.
-Some of the substances directly intervene with the central temperature regulation, which can lead to overheating of the body and high loss of liquids with consecutive hyperthermia, rhabdomyolysis and intravasal coagulopathy.
+Motoric stereotypes and paranoid hallucinatory psychoses can manifest after long-term consumption.
+Some of the substances directly intervene with the central temperature regulation, which can lead to overheating of the body and high loss of liquids with consecutive hyperthermia, rhabdomyolysis, and intranasal coagulopathy.
 The intoxication is treated with diazepam and haloperidol.